Laiteux/BlockchainWalletSharp/README.md

 ## Donation
 If you would like to support this project, please consider donating.
 Thank you!

-- My Bitcoin address, if you allow me to lose your money at gambling: ``1LaiteuxHEH4GsMC9aVmnwgUEZyrG6BiTH``
+- My Bitcoin address, if you allow me to stupidly spend your money: ``1LaiteuxHEH4GsMC9aVmnwgUEZyrG6BiTH``

 - My girlfriend one, if you believe I should stay rich: ``1HefDd2P4LPtPQ46UCAhff9NdVgXVFB2x8``